monkeymagix123/survev-bots-v2/docs/README.md

 - Prefer visible hostiles when possible
 - Keep short `lastSeen` memory for brief chase behavior
 - Competitive bots score targets a bit better than the other brains
+- When a target is obscured by terrain/objects, armed bots try to reposition instead of passively sitting on a blocked shot

 ### Movement
 - Use a lightweight movement state machine